 Teachers in Scotland are paid on a national salary scale.
-The starting annual salary for a probationer teacher is £22,866.
+The starting annual salary for a probationer teacher is £31,584 (April 2023).

 If you do your probationary period on the Teacher Induction Scheme, and are prepared to work anywhere in Scotland during that probationary year, you can also apply for the Preference Waiver Payment.
 For secondary school teachers, the payment is £8,000 before tax and national insurance.

-After your probationary year, your salary will increase to £27,438 and increase an increment each year up to £36,480.
+After your probationary year, your salary will increase to £37,896 and increase an increment each year up to £47,565.

 Where a teacher is employed in a remote school on a distant island both the remote schools allowance and the distant islands allowance are paid, in addition to the teacher’s normal salary.

-A principal teacher can earn up to £51,330, while the scale for depute head teachers and head teachers ranges from £45,111 to £88,056, depending on the size of school.
+A principal teacher earns between £51,858 and £66,927 a year, while the scale for depute head teachers and head teachers ranges from £58,818 to £109,209 a year, depending on the size of school.